If you have psoriasis, you probably already know that it can mean trouble for your scalp.

 The thick, red, scaly skin patches (aka plaques) caused by psoriasis commonly show up on areas like the elbows and knees.
 But on your scalp, psoriasis can mean serious itchiness and flaking along with the pain, irritation, and skin buildup you’re already dealing with.

 If you notice flaking on your scalp, a good first step is to try a scientifically formulated dandruff shampoo to help.
 While psoriasis and dandruff have different root causes, you could be experiencing dandruff.
-If a dandruff shampoo doesn't help with your flakes, it's best to see a dermatologist to get prescribed a treatment for psoriasis.
+If a dandruff shampoo doesn't help with your flakes, it's best to see a dermatologist to get prescribed a topical treatment for psoriasis compared to over-the-counter treatments.

-Thankfully, the right shampoo and scalp care can control dandruff flakes, lessen irritation, and nourish your skin for a healthier scalp.
+Thankfully, the best shampoo and scalp care can control dandruff flakes, lessen irritation, and nourish your skin for a healthier scalp.
 But not all scalp care products are created equal.
-If you’re in the market for a new regimen to treat the symptoms of scalp psoriasis, here are 4 key qualities to look for:
+If you’re in the market for a new regimen to treat the symptoms of scalp psoriasis, here are 4 key qualities to look for in your psoriasis medicated shampoo or scalp treatment.

-Salicylic acid is a proven ingredient for treating both dandruff and psoriasis.
+Salicylic acid is a proven ingredient for psoriasis treatment and to fight that flaky skin on your scalp.
 It’s best known as the active ingredient in drugstore treatments for acne, but actually has a long history in traditional medicine going back thousands of years.

 Salicylic acid is found naturally in some plants and in especially high concentrations in willow bark, which has long been used to reduce fevers and relieve pain.
 (These traditional uses helped lead to the development of aspirin!)